- Q: How should names be listed at the memorials?

 - Q: What about the plans south of the WTC site?

 - A: They're very bad too and are related to the bad plans for the WTC site.
-There should be an off-site automatic parking garage for tour buses.
-Development at the WTC site can and should be independent of development south of Liberty Street.
+Development at the WTC site should be conventional buildings independent of off-site development.
+There should be an off-site parking garage large enough to hold all tour buses.
+This garage could have bus elevators and possibly even feature automatic parking.
 Interestingly, one of our reps made statements about this at two PA (federally mandated) public hearings on the bus parking garage, but these statements were altered in the official record.

 - Q: What can be done for the WTC site now?

-- A: Listen to Donald Trump; he will at least get the basics right.
-The governor should evaluate the desirability of the work already started.
-For quality development at the WTC site the following two step plan should be considered:
+- A: Stop outside government funding.
+Evaluate the desirability of the work already started.
+If it is unsatisfactory start over without the PA.
+For quality development the following two step plan could be considered:

 (1) The memorials and development at the SW corner of the site would probably be best determined by the victims' families, subject to government and public approval.
 The governor could poll the victims' families on the Arad Memorials, and if the memorials are overwhelmingly rejected the governor could temporarily suspend memorial and Freedom Tower construction.
-The victims' families should be allowed a reasonable period of time, perhaps 90 days, to propose an alternate design.
-It is likely the families would choose conventional memorials and development at the SW corner that could be built with the funds the WTC Memorial Foundation already has.
+The victims' families should be allowed a reasonable period of time, perhaps 90 days, to propose alternate designs.
+It is likely the families would choose conventional memorials and development at the SW corner that could be built with funds the WTC Memorial Foundation has left over.

-(2) Alternate plans for the rest of the site should be considered, without silly design restrictions such as the "imperative of [partially] restoring the original street grid."
-Site development should be determined primarily by the public good, not by the PA's or Mr. Silverstein's interests.
+(2) Alternate plans for the rest of the site should be considered without stupid design restrictions such as the "imperative of [partially] restoring the original street grid."
+Site development should be determined by the public good.

 - Q: Should new Twin Towers be built?

-- A: Its probably the best solution, and we recommend the site be turned over to a private consortium for development.
+- A: This could be the best solution.
 Private investors have already expressed their willingness to finance and build new Twin Towers.
-It is likely these investors would choose site plans similar to those shown in fig. 5, fig. 2 or fig. 7.
-This consortium would design, build, own, and operate the towers.
-A few floors in each tower could be reserved for public space.
-The towers would be built under the jurisdiction of NYC building and fire codes.
+Possibly these investors would choose site plans similar to those shown in fig. 5, fig. 2 or fig. 7.
+The owners would design, build, and operate the buildings.

 - Q: Why do tall twin structures result in the best site plan?

-- A: The Twin Towers gave the lower Manhattan skyline a two-thumbs-up optimism that no single structure can replicate, and new Twin Towers would restore the lower Manhattan view better than any combination of four smaller towers.
-Four shorter towers with four large footprints uses up much space on a site where much space is already used by the memorials, and hence less variety and spacing is available for other buildings.
+- A: Matching tall twin buildings gave the lower Manhattan skyline a two-thumbs-up optimism that no single structure can replicate, and new tall twin structures would restore the lower Manhattan skyline better than any combination of four smaller towers.
+Four shorter towers with four large footprints use up much space on a site where much space is already used by the memorials, and hence less variety and spacing is available for other buildings.
 New Twin Towers would stimulate the economy (including tourism) far more than the four towers of the Libeskind plan.
 However the Twin Tower concept should be fundamently re-evaluated regarding structural design, occupancy, evacuation capability, and sway.

-A less desirable alternative would be two interconnected versions of the Freedom Tower, but with functional basements and conventional windowed lower sections.
+A somewhat less desireable alternative would be two interconnected versions of the Freedom Tower, but with functional basements and conventional windowed lower sections.
+These would significantly restore the skyline and if efficient could work as a symbol.

 - Q: Wouldn't building modern Twin Towers add too much commercial space to the downtown real estate market?